joinpursuit/ios-control-flow-lab/README.md

  default:
  print("I'm not quite sure what you are looking at")
 }

 ```

 - appInfo.0 hasn't released yet
-- myCoolApp hasn't released yet
+- myCoolApp hasn't released yet (will print)
-- Thanks for looking at myCoolApp!
+- Thanks for looking at myCoolApp! (will print)
 - I'm not quite sure what you are looking at
 - It will give a compile-time error